 As previously stated, the Commission is not a big organisation, comprised of three Commissioners and five executives.
-The risks concomitant with sickness were clearly brought home during the COVID-19 pandemic that highlighted the vulnerabilities facing a small work force.
-Remote working is now embedded for those staff who wish to avail of it.
-The resignation of Commissioner Swan and the approaching maximum terms of Commissioners Whelan and Sebire highlight the need for continuity and proper succession planning.
-The Commission will therefore prepare for a recruitment process in 2024 to seek new Board members, while the appointment of Dr Lane will ensure continuity.
+The risks concomitant with sickness were clearly brought home during the Covid pandemic that highlighted the vulnerabilities facing a small work force.
+Remote and flexible working is now embedded for those staff who wish to avail of it.
+The approaching maximum terms of Commissioners Whelan and Sebire highlight the need for continuity and proper succession planning, as does the relative aging of the executive.
+While recruitment would seem the simple and obvious solution, the relatively modest packages on offer in comparison to the commercial sector make recruitment and retention difficult.